-- The solid bars indicate the acreages determined in our 2018 survey. - While the area of subtidal habitat was within 10% of the planned acreage in 2018, the area of mudflat was greater than 10%, and there was a deficit of salt marsh habitat (of ~33 acres), which was also not within \pm 10% of the planned acreages.
-Salt marsh acreage in 2018 was about 50 acres, about 33 acres below the lower 10% limit of the designed acreage. - As a result, the performance standard for habitat areas is currently not met.
+- The solid bars indicate the acreages determined in our 2019 survey. - While the area of subtidal habitat was within 10% of the planned acreage in 2019, the area of mudflat was slightly less than 10%, and there was a deficit of salt marsh habitat, which was also not within \pm 10% of the planned acreages.
+Salt marsh acreage in 2019 was about 71 acres, about 12 acres below the lower 10% limit of the designed acreage. - As a result, the performance standard for habitat areas is currently not met.